Click a link below to quickly navigate to each section

-Overview: AIS is the official world registry of iris.
-Each iris variety is first “Registered” with the AIS and can then later be “Introduced”.
-An iris is considered “Registered” when the application is accepted and approved by the AIS Registrar.
-Following this, when an iris is offered for sale to the general public and when proof of that is submitted to the AIS Registrar it would then be considered “Introduced”.
+The American Iris Society (AIS) is the official world registry of non-bulbous iris.
+Each iris variety is first “registered” with the AIS and can then later be “introduced”.
+An iris is considered “registered” when the application is accepted and approved by the AIS Registrar.
+Following this, when an iris is offered for sale to the general public and when proof of that is submitted to the AIS Registrar it would then be considered “introduced”.
 The date/year of Registration and Introduction are usually different.
 The procedures are outlined below.

 The printable form may be downloaded, printed, and filled out manually.
 It may then mailed to the Registrar or scanned and emailed to the Registrar.

-To download the printable PDF click here: Printable Iris Registration Form
+To download the printable PDF single page Registration form click here: Printable Single Page Iris Registration Form

 Completed Registration Forms are sent to: